JRHaven/Weather-Displayer/states/README.md

   HTTP URL format (e.g. https://subdomain.domain.com)
 * 12 - GetterEnded: Non-fatal state to keep display running when Getter isn't, mainly used when a 503 error is detected but crashOnHTTPError is off
+* 13 - ErrorHandled: There was a fatal error that was handled, and now Weather-Displayer should close.
+Used mostly for threads to handle errors in their own way